By Dr. Ritu Krishnatreye, B.H.M.S.

 If you have a hard time drinking a lot of fluids, there is another method for re-hydrating.
 Just munch on fresh fruits and vegetables.
 Watery fruits and veggies are a good way to re-hydrate the body.

-Fruits such as watermelon, muskmelon, grapes, peaches, blackberries, and cranberries contain a good amount of water to help in restoring body fluids.
+Fruits such as watermelon, muskmelon, grapes, peaches, blackberries, and cranberries contain a good amount of water to help in restoring bodily fluids.
 Pomegranate juice is also effective when looking for home remedies for dehydration.

 Vegetables like carrots, zucchini, cucumber, cabbage and cauliflower are a good source of water.

 A salad prepared from fresh vegetables can be fed to someone exhibiting the initial symptoms of dehydration to help them restore body fluid levels.

 Water loss can also lead to a loss of electrolytes.
 When body water and electrolytes get low, it can lead to muscle cramps.

 Bananas, known for their high potassium content, also contain sodium, magnesium and chloride, all needed for re-hydration.
 Restoring electrolytes can help in raising energy levels.